cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ### [Whimsy](https://peopleofwhimsy.itch.io/whimsy) (yoo i worked on this one)
 - Requires the environment variable `PROTON_USE_WINED3D=1` ([thanks](https://bbs.archlinux.org/viewtopic.php?id=306674)), otherwise the Unity Player will fail to create a D3D11 device and crash immediately on launch.
     - i.e. set your launch options to `PROTON_USE_WINED3D=1 %command%`
-    - Unity 6 seems to have issues on Linux in general; see versions of Beat Saber after 1.40.8.
-Whimsy was originally built on Unity 2022, and *did* run perfectly under Proton back then without this workaround.
+    - Unity 6 seems to have issues on Linux in general; Whimsy was originally built on Unity 2022, and *did* run perfectly under Proton back then without this workaround.
 Currently, it's built on Unity 6.2.

 ---